 Things You Will Need

-Service Time: 20 minutes Difficulty: Moderate
+Pedal Service: Approximately 20 minutes Difficulty: Moderate

-We recommend that you read the Exploded view descriptions & ALL steps of the service instructions before you begin.
+We recommend that you look at the Exploded view & read ALL steps of the service instructions before you begin.

 LEFT PEDAL : Zinc coated lock nut. (bronze color) RIGHT PEDAL: Chrome plated lock nut. (silver)

 Assess all components for damage, dirt, wear

 Slide new axle seal (4) all the way onto the axle (5).
 Be sure that the thicker side of the pedal axle seal is facing out towards the narrow end of the axle.

 STEP 9: GREASE COMPONENTS

 Once axle seal (4) is installed in the correct orientation and position, grease new bushing, bearing and axle before installing.

 Push the bushing (3) into the pedal body (6) by hand until seated.